fastlane/docs/docs/actions.md

   `workspace` | Path the workspace file
   `project` | Path the project file
-  `device` | The name of the simulator type you want to run tests on (e.g. 'iPhone 6') `devices` | Array of devices to run the tests on (e.g. ['iPhone 6', 'iPad Air']) `scheme` | The project's scheme.
+  `device` | The name of the simulator type you want to run tests on (e.g. 'iPhone 6') `toolchain` | The toolchain that should be used for building the application (e.g. com.apple.dt.toolchain.Swift_2_3, org.swift.30p620160816a)
+  `devices` | Array of devices to run the tests on (e.g. ['iPhone 6', 'iPad Air']) `scheme` | The project's scheme.
 Make sure it's marked as `Shared` `clean` | Should the project be cleaned before building it?